stefanoviel/moviesevolution/index.md

 Next, we regressed the average rating in the period from one to five years after release on different characteristics of the movies.
 The R-square obtained from the regression is 0.522, which is acceptable given the complexity of the dependent variable we're trying to fit.
 The following are some of the conclusion that can be draws from the regression:

 * The aging of movies highly depends on the reviews after one year (p=0.000 t=29.706).
 This means that the aging of a movie depends on the initial opinion that people had of it.
 A unit point increase in the review of a movie after one year leads to a 0.85 increase in the average rating in the following 4 years.
-* Adult movies age tend also to age better
+* Adult movies tend to age better compared to the average movies.
-* Shorts age worse than the average movie while TV series age better.
+* Shorts movies age worse than the average movie while TV series age better.
 This logic holds true because TV series have a longer transmission duration.
 Therefore, within the first five years from the release of the first episode, newer episodes may continue to debut, mirroring the impact of a movie release and thus leading to higher ratings for a longer period of time.

 ## Unraveling Complexity: The Evolution of Movie Plots